Last Updated on October 6, 2020 by Anne Thynne

 Therefore, the slightest increase in the loudness around the tank will have an adverse effect on their health.
 The loudness may affect their reproduction system and feeding cycle as well.

 So, always get a canister filter with low noise production.
 Luckily, several high profile filters work on the ultra-quiet state.
-It brings peace for your favorite betta fish red crystal shrimp.
+It brings peace for your favorite betta fish or red crystal shrimp.

 Get a good brand: